 In this article, I continue my series on methods for Resident Engineers to get a new project started.

 So far, we’ve done a lot of cursory job review & walked the site.
 Last week, we looked at various ways of implementing your open issue tracking system to house all of your observations, questions, issues review notes & comments to keep them organized and trackable.
-Now let’s level up, dive into the plans and start getting our administrative systems setup.
+Now let’s level up, dive into the plans and start getting ready for the season.